Joe Bergamini

 Bergamini is known for his work in the area of drum education.
 He has operated his own private teaching practice since 1990, and among his many successful students is jazz drummer Mark Guiliana.
-In addition to having given many drum clinics in schools and retail stores in the US, Bergamini has also appeared at large international drum events including the Percussive Arts Society International Convention (PASIC) (multiple appearances), the Ultimate Drummers Weekend (Melbourne, Australia) (2002 & 2007), The Cape Breton Drum Festival (Nova Scotia, Canada), and KOSA (Vermont, USA).
+In addition to having given many drum clinics in schools and retail stores in the US, Bergamini has also appeared at large international drum events including the Percussive Arts Society International Convention (PASIC) (multiple appearances), the Ultimate Drummers Weekend (Melbourne, Australia) (2002 & 2007), The Cape Breton Drum Festival (Nova Scotia, Canada), and KOSA (Vermont, US).

 After many years as a columnist and contributing writer for Modern Drummer magazine, he served a brief stint as the drum editor for Carl Fischer publications.
-In 2007 he became the Senior Drum Editor for Hudson Music, a position which he still holds (as of 2016).
-His responsibilities with Hudson include overseeing all of their print projects, as well as co-producing DVDs.
+In 2007 he became the Senior Drum Editor for Hudson Music, a position which he still holds (as of 2023).
 In this capacity he has worked with some of the world's most famous drummers, including Steve Smith, Keith Carlock, Stanton Moore, David Garibaldi, Gavin Harrison, Simon Phillips, and many others.
-Joe was the co-producer, co-writer and onscreen interviewer for Neil Peart's 2011 Hudson Music DVD Taking Center Stage and the author of the companion book of the same name.
-In 2021 Bergamini worked closely with both Stewart Copeland (writing a book about Copeland's career entitled Stewart Copeland: Drumming the in the Police and Beyond) and Steve Gadd (serving as editor of Gadd's first educational drum book, Gaddiments).
+Bergamini was the co-producer, co-writer and onscreen interviewer for Neil Peart's 2011 Hudson Music DVD Taking Center Stage and the author of the companion book of the same name.
+In 2021 Bergamini worked with Stewart Copeland, writing a book about Copeland's career entitled Stewart Copeland: Drumming in the Police and Beyond.
+He has collaborated on two projects with Steve Gadd; serving as editor of Gadd's first educational drum book, Gaddiments) and then writing Gadd's authorized musical biography, GADD: A Life in Time.
+All of the aforementioned books were released by Hudson Music.
 In addition to his editorial work, Bergamini is an active author with over a dozen books to his credit (listed below).

 As a music industry consultant, Bergamini has also worked with Tama Drums during the R&D for their Bubinga Omnitune drums, and appears on the Tama website in various educational videos.
 He is also a featured endorser of Sabian cymbals, Vic Firth sticks, Evans drumheads, and Latin Percussion.
 In 2015 Bergamini became Education Consultant to Sabian Ltd., in which capacity he designed and launched the Sabian Education Network, a club/network designed to help drum teachers in both educational and business skills.

-Bergamini is also the co-owner (with Dom Famularo) of the independent music publisher Wizdom Media LLC.
-Their books are distributed worldwide by the Alfred Publishing Company.
+In 2007 Bergamini and his former teacher Dom Famularo founded the company Wizdom Media LLC, an independent music publisher specializing in drum books.
+Bergamini continues to operate the company in partnership with Famularo's estate.